nasvillanueva/nasvillanueva.github.io/_posts/2017-08-11-migrating-docker-images.markdown

 ### Problem

-It is a pain in the arse when you need to manually tag and push all your images from one registry to another, wheter it may come from your local machine or one of your registry servers
+It is a pain in the arse when you need to manually tag and push all your images from one registry to another, whether it may come from your local machine or one of your registry servers.

 ### Solution